kathleenfwang/Android-AnkiDroid-UI-Espresso-Tests/README.md

 ![image](https://user-images.githubusercontent.com/33078129/111573682-388c4f00-8768-11eb-9448-53fadfe9c2cf.png)

 ### Reviewer Test:
+This test case is for the `Reviewer` activity.
+The following tests are included:
   - `isFlipCardButtonNotDisplayedAfterClick()`
    - After clicking the card, the "Flip Card" button should no longer be displayed
   - `isFlagButtonDisplayingFlags()`